thelulzy/Pax-Dei-Notes/content/Guides/Combat.md

 Their attacks will likely be unsynchronized, making it nearly impossible to block all incoming attacks and respond with your own.

 When possible, try to aggro a single enemy to isolate them.
 If you accidentally aggro a group you can often retreat until they start to deaggro, while staying close enough to either maintain aggro on one or to reinitiate aggro on an enemy which separated from the group while chasing you.
-We've found that shooting arrows *near* an enemy will often allow you to aggro only the closest enemy, even while others are relatively close by.
+We've found that shooting arrows at the ground *near* an enemy will often allow you to aggro only the closest enemy, even while others are relatively close by.

 When fighting a group solo you don't have many options other than using your cooldowns when available and spamming normal attacks.
 Once you've whittled them down to a single enemy you can return to alternating blocking and attacking.
 ## When fighting archers